His Work In Progress (HWIP)

 but also the effects of the global economic crisis whose tribute Bosnia and Herzegovina has to pay yet.

-The average number of unemployed persons (registered in the employment services) in Bosnia and Herzegovina in the first half 2013th was 44.6 %.
+The average number of unemployed persons (registered in the employment services) in Bosnia and Herzegovina in March 2015 was 43.6 %.
+That is a slight decrease from 2013 of 44.6%.
+So not a significant downward change over such an extended period of time!

 What is most disturbing is what presents the results offer no optimism for progress in this area,